Comprehensive Metabolic Panel (CMP)

 |Total Protein||6.0 to 8.3 g/dL||5.5 to 9.0 g/dL|

-Your doctor is in the best position to explain and interpret your CMP test results.
-The doctor will look to see whether any measurements are abnormally high or low.
+Your health care provider is in the best position to explain and interpret your CMP test results.
+The doctor will check whether any measurements are abnormally high or low.
 For abnormal levels, they may consider the degree to which they vary from the laboratory’s reference range.

 Interpreting test results often means reviewing each level in the context of the test’s other measurements.
 Patterns relating to which levels are abnormal can provide meaningful information for the doctor to try to understand the underlying cause of your results.
 These patterns can help evaluate your kidney and liver condition as well as your metabolic health.